 Other confirmation signs like prices closing back inside the linear regression channel might be used to initiate potential buy or sell orders.
 Also, other technical indicators might be used to confirm.

-When price closes outside of the Linear Regression Channel for long periods of time, this is often interpreted as an early signal that the past price trend may be breaking and a significant reversal might be near.
+When the price closes outside of the linear regression channel for long periods of time, this is often interpreted as an early signal that the past price trend may be breaking and a significant reversal might be near.

 If you’re interested in trading using technical analysis indicators like the linear regression channel, have a look at our reviews of these regulated brokers available in .

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74%-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.

 Learn more about technical analysis indicators, concepts, and strategies, including: